 Talk to your new prospective agent.
 Let them know what you have been dealing with and what you are looking for in an insurance agent.
-Once you get a good feel for them ask them how to go about transferring your current policy over to them.
-It only works if you are switching to an agent who sells the same insurance carrier and the agent is in the same state.
+Once you get a good feel for them, ask them how to go about transferring your current policy over to them.
+Keep in mind, this only works if you are switching to an agent who sells insurance for the same insurance carrier in the same state.

 Guide to Transferring Insurance Agents

 Once you've filed your paperwork, at your next renewal your insurance information and policy will be transferred over to the new agent.
 Your old agent will no longer have access to your policy once your policy is renewed.
 Payments, questions, and help with claims will now all be handled by your newly appointed agent.

 Do I Have to Notify My Old Insurance Agent?

-No. The beauty of an agent transfer is it is all handled through the insurance carrier, so you do not need to contact your old agent to complete the transfer.
-Your insurance carrier will probably notify your old agent through the mail, and your agent might contact you to investigate the situation, but most likely you will not need to speak with the old agent.
+An agent transfer is all handled through the insurance carrier, so you do not need to contact your old agent to complete the transfer.
+Your insurance carrier will probably notify your old agent through the mail, and your agent might contact you to investigate the situation, but most likely you will not need to speak with them.

 Will My Rate Remain the Same?

 As long as you're not moving, everything should remain the same on your insurance policy.
 However, the transfer takes place at your renewal and your rate is subject to change at renewal time.
-Your rate ought to be the same whether you had made an agent transfer or not.
-Meaning if your rate did go up, it was going to go up while with the old agent too.
+If your rates were going to change, then it will happen regardless of whether you are with a new agent or not.

 If you need to switch sooner than your renewal, you will have to go through the quote process.
 Getting a new quote through the same insurance carrier could affect your rates due to losing any earned discounts.

 Switching insurance agents may seem intimidating, but it is a fairly simple process.
 Do not let an agent's bad service keep you from the insurance carrier of your choice.
-A happy helpful insurance agent is out there waiting for your call.
-You just have to find him or her.
+A helpful insurance agent is out there waiting for your call.
+You just have to find them.